 For more information on the Scott Dentistry visit,www.yelp.com.

 10. Shodah Spalon

 Since the turn of the 19th century, beauty salons have served as a special place among African-American women.
-They are considered to be a safe space to not only receive beauty services, but a place where black women could be vulnerable and talk about important issues impacting the Black community.
-The Black beauty salon is one of the longest standing business in the Black community and is still a place where women of color go to feel a sense of community.
+They are considered to be a safe space to not only receive beauty services but a place where black women could be vulnerable and talk about important issues impacting the Black community.
+The Black beauty salon is one of the longest-standing businesses in the Black community and is still a place where women of color go to feel a sense of community.

-Since 2011, Shodah Spalon, located on Indy’s north side has been providing a safe place for women of color to let their hair down.
+Since 2011, Shodah Spalon, located on Indy’s north side, has been providing a safe place for women of color to let their hair down.
 The multicultural salon that is owned and operated by India Gary, a 15 year + cosmetologist, is setting a new standard of beauty by specializing in natural hair.
 The salon provides alternatives to the traditional harsh relaxers and offers natural silking, locs, express blowouts, hydration treatments, and more.

 How are you celebrating Black History Month?
 Are there other local Black-owned businesses we should know about?
 Let us know in the comments.